gizmore/gdo6/README.md

 Install modules:

 It is a good strategy to paste the below clone lines to a text file.
-Then remove the modules you do not want and clone some modules.
+Then remove the modules you do not want and clone the remaining modules.

     cd www/gdo6/GDO # switch to modules dir